tmobile/magentaA11y/_checklist-web/radio.md

 keyboard:
   tab: |
     Focus visibly moves to the checked radio input in the group.
 If a radio button is not checked, focus moves to the first radio button in the group.
   spacebar: |
     If the radio button with focus is not checked, changes the state to checked.
 Otherwise, does nothing.
   arrow-keys: |
     Moves focus to and checks the previous or next radio button in the group

 mobile:
   swipe: |
     Focus moves to the element, expresses its state
   doubletap: |
     If the radio button with focus is not checked, changes the state to checked.
 Otherwise, does nothing.

 screenreader:
   name:  |
     Input label and purpose is clear
   role:  |
     Identifies itself as a radio option
   group: |
     Each option has a label and all options are part of a named group.
   state: |
     Expresses its state (selected, checked, disabled)

 gherkin-keyboard:
-  when:  |
+  - when:  |
-    I press the tab key to move focus to a radio group
+      the tab key to move focus to a radio group
-  see: |
+    result: |
       focus is strongly visually indicated
-  then:  |
+  - then:  |
-    I press the spacebar to activate the checkbox
+      the spacebar to activate the radio input
-  then-see: |
+    result: |
       the state is changed
-  then:  |
+  - then:  |
-    I use the arrow keys to focus radio inputs
+      the arrow keys to focus radio inputs
-  then-see: |
+    result: |
       the state is changed

-gherkin-screenreader:
-  when:  |
-    I use a desktop screenreader
-  then:  |
-    I press the spacebar to activate the checkbox
-  then-hear: |
-    the state is changed to selected or checked

 gherkin-mobile:
-  when:  |
+  - when:  |
-    I use a mobile screenreader AND swipe to focus on a radio input
+      swipe to focus on a radio input
-  then:  |
+  - then:  |
-    I doubletap with the radio in focus
+      doubletap with the radio in focus
-  then-hear: |
+    result: |
       the state is changed to selected or checked

 gherkin-screenreader-output:
   name:  |
-    its name/label
+    its label and purpose is clear
   role:  |
     its role of radio
   state: |